1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/LAAAS.md

 #### 1937 election
  - Prezent highlighted [[Kol'tsov]]'s "eugenical work" in order to hinder his chance in the AS election against Lysenko.
 #### Lysenko President
- - many member were arease
+ - Many member were arrested and so Lysenko became the president

 Footnotes:
 [^1]:The famous august, 1948, session of the LAAAS  was for a long time sorrowfully designated the historical one.
 It did, indeed, become an event never to be forgotten in the  history of science and mankind”  (Medvedev and Lerner, p.
 103)